luhsra/hyperalloc-bench/artifact-eval/README.md

 - A Linux-based system (for KVM).
   - We have tested this on Debian 12 with Linux 6.1 and 6.2.
-- At least 12 physical cores and 32GB RAM (more is better).
+- At least 12 cores and 32GB RAM (more is better).
-  - The multi-VM benchmarks require 24 physical cores and 48GB RAM.
+  - The multi-VM benchmarks require 24 cores and 48GB RAM.
 - Hyperthreading and TurboBoost should be disabled for more stable results.
+  - We also recommend fixing the CPU frequency and disabling powersaving modes (see [max_power.sh](/max_power.sh)).
 - A properly installed and running Docker daemon.
 - For the VFIO benchmarks, we also need an IOMMU group that can be passed into a VM, as discussed below.